adrielklein/deduplicater/README.md

 ##Implementation Details

-The program converts the JSON file in an array of `Record` objects (let's call that `records`).
+The program converts the JSON file to an array of `Record` objects (let's call that `records`).
 The array is sorted by date, and if those are equal then by order in the JSON file.

 Then the `Deduplicater` creates a graph where each record is a node and an edge exists between two nodes if the nodes are duplicates.